Johnny Benson Jr.: 1993–1999

 In 1997, Benson had eight top-tens, but did not finish in the top-five once.
 He won his second career pole at Michigan and finished outside of the top-ten by one point to Ken Schrader.
 At the end of the season, he announced he would be joining Roush Racing to run the brand-new No. 26 General Mills/Cheerios Ford Taurus.

-He missed the season opening Daytona 500, then finished thirtieth at the following race.
+Benson missed the season opening Daytona 500, then finished 30th at the following race.
 He then had a streak of no finishes worse than ninth over the next five races and rose as high as tenth in points, before he finished 38th and 41st in the next two races.
 For the rest of the season, his best finish was ninth and he qualified no higher than second.
-He finished twentieth in points.
+He finished 20th in points.
 Benson had numerous crew chiefs in 1999.
 He had two top-ten finishes and finished 28th in points.
 After a long negotiation, he was able to buy out his contract and announced he would leave Roush.